shane935/Blog/ChatGPTFeatureFiles.part2.md

-# Using ChatGPT to generate integration tests
+# Generating integration tests with ChatGPT

 This is part two of a series for the first part look [here](BDD.part1.md)